 Old U.S. gold coins were 90% gold/10% copper.
 The immensely popular Krugerrands are 22 karat (91.67% gold) as are American Gold Eagle coins.
 Until the .9999 fine Gold Buffaloes were released in June 2006, the only 24-karat gold coins U.S. Mint had made were commemorative coins.

-It is widely accepted that when the Royal Canadian Mint introduced its Gold Maple Leaf coins in 1979, it made them 24-karat to set them apart from South Africa’s Krugerrands, which dominated the gold bullion coin market at the time.
+When the Royal Canadian Mint introduced its Gold Maple Leaf coins in 1979, it made them 24-karat to set them apart from South Africa’s Krugerrands, which dominated the gold bullion coin market at the time.

 The early Gold Maple Leaf coins